Psychiatrists may prescribe anticonvulsants for people who don’t tolerate or respond to first-line medications, like SSRIs.

 Though not approved for anxiety in the U.S., the European Medicines Agency approved pregabalin for generalized anxiety.
 Only one antipsychotic, first-gen trifluoperazine, is FDA-approved for anxiety.

-“Psychotherapy is a mainstay of treatment for anxiety,” Dr. Siperstein said, crediting most improvement to a combination of psychotherapy and medication management.
+“Psychotherapy is a mainstay of treatment for anxiety,” Dr. Siperstein says, crediting most improvement to a combination of psychotherapy and medication management.

 There are also a variety of natural, alternative treatments for anxiety, such as mindfulness, herbal supplements, and exercise.